 - CV/NIH Biosketch

-- Short essay describing why the applicant would like to participate in the ALICE program (<300 words)
+- Short essay describing why the applicant would like to participate in the ALICE program (<500 words).

 - Letter of nomination from the applicant’s department chair, division chief, or center/institute director

-- Commitment to attend all core program meetings (see dates here)
+- Commitment to attend program meetings (see dates here)

 Participation in the year-long program costs $2,250.
-Payment can be made via departmental fund code transfer or via personal check.
-This one-time payment will be used to cover all program expenses including the cost of the MBTI and 360 instruments, speaker fees, facility costs, and program evaluation.
+Payment should be made via departmental fund code transfer (tuition cannot be paid with sponsored funds).
+This one-time payment will be used to cover all program expenses including the cost of materials, instruments, speaker fees, facility costs, and program evaluation.

-I’ve already taken the LEADER program, can I apply for this program too?
+I’ve already taken the LEADER program, ADVANCE UP or DCLP, can I apply for this program too?

-Because there are some areas of overlap, it is suggested that alumni of the LEADER program wait 3 years before applying to the ALICE program.
-However, past LEADER participants are eligible for the ALICE program.
+Because there are some areas of overlap, it is suggested that alumni of LEADER, ADVANCE UP or DCLP wait 2-3 years before applying to the ALICE program.
+However, past participants from all programs are eligible for the ALICE program.
 ALICE is best suited to those at the mid-career level and will include material tailored specifically for a women faculty audience.

 Who are the speakers for this program?

-The program will be facilitated by the Office for Faculty Development, under the direction of Vice Dean for Faculty Ann Brown, MD, MHS.
+The program will be facilitated by the Office for Faculty, under the direction of Associate Dean for Faculty Development Cary Ward, MD.
 The program will utilize a number of internal and external experts in their fields.
-Bios for some of the exceptional outside speakers are below.
+Some of the exceptional speakers include: